Yueleng/daily-english/chp1/01_The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### mantra

 * *noun*, a word or phrase that is often repeated and expresses a particular strong belief.
+A mantra is a motivating chant, like the “I think I can, I think I can” you repeat over and over to yourself on the last stretch of every marathon you run.
 * *[example]: “I don’t like girls,” he whispered over and over like a mantra.*

 ### blurbs